Ocean

 Where the Atlantic Meets the Table

 Stand at the windows of the Ocean Restaurant and the view does something few hotel dining rooms can claim: it removes any doubt about why you are here.
-The room sits above the St Brelade coastline at the Atlantic Hotel in Jersey's La Pulente, its gold, white, and blue interior framing an unobstructed panorama of the Atlantic.
+The room sits above the St Brelade coastline at the Atlantic Hotel in Jersey's La Pulente, its gold, white, and blue interior framing the Atlantic.
 The scale of those windows is architectural punctuation, a deliberate argument that the setting and the cooking belong in the same conversation.
 This is not incidental scenery.
 The room has been designed to make you feel the geography of the island before you have tasted anything.

 The Cooking: Classicism with a Coastal Larder